Information for all applicants

 If the reader of the email is interested in participating then he or she should be asked to contact the researcher directly (not a group reply), or referred to a Web page where the research information is located.

 Under no circumstances should University Office telephone numbers be given as contacts for student research.
 Under no circumstances should file attachments to group messages be used.
 The researcher should check that they are complying with data protection principles in the use of personal information.
+The University Data management support for researchers website provides guidance on data protection legislation and ethics.
+You can also refer to the guidance on GDPR for working with personal data.

 Management of Personal Data (GDPR)